mysociety/popit-api/README.md

 the deploy process will halt (as it won't delete something it does know it is safe to).

+### `package.json`

+NPM description of this project.
+Contains the NPM dependencies.

+### `server.js`

+Very simple script that mounts the API and serves it, producing logs as appropriate.

 ### `config/general.json`

 The generated config.
 Listed in `.gitignore` so it won't actually be present here.
-Copy and edit the `vhosts-templates/popit-api_config_general.json.ugly` file to create it.
+Copy and edit the `config/general.json-example` file to create it.

 ### `config/packages`